kbilsted/CodeQualityAndReadability/Articles/Design/WhenIOCContainersBecomesAnAntiPattern.md

 </Categories>

 *For many years IOC containers have been touted the tool that ensure testable and reusable software.
-Any large enterprise software with self respect got one.
-However, when refactoring to micro services, the world looks quite different.
-IOC frameworks play less of a role, to the extend, that their use may be regarded an anti-pattern.*
+Any large enterprise project with self respect uses one.
+Interestingly, when refactoring to micro services, IOC frameworks play less of a role - To the extend, that their use may be regarded an anti-pattern.*

 Please show your support by sharing and voting: